SouthEugeneRoboticsTeam/SouthEugeneRoboticsTeam.github.io/_pages/subteams.md

 robot.
 During the first few days of build season, mechanical designs and creates CAD models and prototypes of proposed mechanisms of the robot.
 After different mechanisms have been tested and eliminated, mechanical designs a CAD model and builds a test model of the robot.
-After the test robot has been and tested and altered, a final robot is built.
+After the test robot has been tested and altered, a final robot is built.

 ## Electrical